 When it comes to the Super PI Class, the new Garrett ATX is hard to beat at just over $2500.00.
 One Drawback is like Most of the Minelabs is the Weight.
 A Variety of Different Size Search Coils are available but quite pricy.
 The Infinium is also available and is submergeable to 200 feet.
 There is some Ground Slur Response brought on by a Lack of Manual Ground Balance Control.
 At $1250 List and Mapped at around $1000.00, a very good detector at the Beach or Gold Fields or for diving for Gold Rings.

 A water resistant, submergeable to 10 Feet and VLF operating at around 18 kHz +/- with semi-auto ground balance control and a Small but Detailed LCD Display.
 Lightweight and will definitely cut into Fisher Gold Pro Sales.
-I love that AT-Gold smaller DD coil.
+I love that AT-Gold smaller DD coil that comes standard on it.

 Fisher Metal Detectors: